Irish Air Corps: National Army Air Service

 The origins of the Air Corps go back to the Anglo-Irish Treaty talks of 1921, a Martinsyde Type A Mark II biplane was purchased and put on 24-hour standby at Croydon Airport to allow Michael Collins to escape back to Ireland if the talks failed.
 The plane was not needed for this mission, and it became the first aircraft of the new National Army Air Service arriving in June 1922.

 The National Army Air Service was established in July 1922 and was gradually equipped with various aircraft types acquired from the Royal Air Force (RAF) and the Aircraft Disposal Company.
-This company had been formed in 1919 to dispose of surplus aircraft and aero-engines from World War I for the British government.
+This company was formed in 1919 to dispose of surplus aircraft and aero-engines from World War I for the British government.
 By the end of 1922, the National Army Air Service comprised ten aircraft, consisting of six Bristol F2B fighters from the First World War and four Martinsyde F4 Fighters, and about 400 men.

-As the National Army Air Corps' capabilities were modest, and the Anti-Treaty IRA forces had no air force for it to engage in any event, the Air Corps played a minimal role in the Irish Civil War.
-It was renamed the Irish Army Air Corps as the Irish Free State reorganised its defence forces as part of Defence Forces Act 1924.
+As the National Army Air Services capabilities were modest, and the Anti-Treaty IRA forces had no air force for it to engage in any event, the Air Service played a minimal role in the Irish Civil War.

 The Air Corps

 Early years

-With the establishment of the Defence Forces in 1924, the Air Service became the new Army's Air Corps and remained part of the Army until the 1990s.
+National Army Air Service was renamed the Irish Army Air Corps (IAAC) as the Irish Free State reorganised its Defence Forces as part of Defence Forces Act 1924.
+Army's Air Corps remained part of the Army until the 1990s.

-In 1938 four Gloster Gladiator biplane fighters were delivered – a further eight were ordered but were embargoed by the outbreak of World War II.
+In 1938, four Gloster Gladiator biplane fighters were delivered – a further eight were ordered but were embargoed by the outbreak of World War II.
 Other aircraft purchased from the United Kingdom before the outbreak of war included 16 Avro Anson Mark I maritime patrol bombers, 3 Supermarine Walrus amphibians, 6 Westland Lysander Mark II army co-operation aircraft and a number of trainers.